HW 01 - Prefresher

 Note

 You can use this approach to authenticate yourself on GitHub.
 Note that you may find some limitations communicating with Git outside of standard processes (e.g. cloning/pushing/pulling repos directly), and will still need to create a PAT for some course assignments.
-However for students using RStudio Workbench, the SSH method will work for the entire semester (i.e. set it up once and never have to worry about it again).
+However for students using Posit Workbench, the SSH method will work for the entire semester (i.e. set it up once and never have to worry about it again).

 The Secure Shell Protocol (SSH) is another method for authenticating your identity when communicating with GitHub.
 While a password can eventually be cracked with a brute force attack, SSH keys are nearly impossible to decipher by brute force alone.
 Generating a key pair provides you with two long strings of characters: a public and a private key.
-You can place the public key on any server (like GitHub), and then unlock it by connecting to it with a client that already has the private key (your computer or RStudio Serve).
+You can place the public key on any server (like GitHub), and then unlock it by connecting to it with a client that already has the private key (your computer or Posit Workbench).
 When the two match up, the system unlocks without the need for a password.

 The URL for SSH remotes looks like git@github.com:<OWNER>/<REPO>.git.
 Make sure you use this URL to clone a repository.
 If you accidentally use the HTTPS version, the operation will not work.